 (4) A person from keeping or carrying about a private or commercial aircraft or any boat, or from transporting to or from such vessel for the purpose of installation or repair a visual distress signaling device approved by the United States Coast Guard.

 Now let us try to understand what all this legal jargon means to us as everyday common gun owners in New Jersey.

-From my interpretation of the law quoted above I have complied a short list in plain speak of where I believe a NJ resident can transport or bring a firearm to:
+From my interpretation of the law quoted above, I have compiled a shortlist in plain speak of where I believe an NJ resident can transport or bring a firearm to: